When Large Vision-Language Models Meet Person Re-Identification: Experiments

 \subsection{Ablation Studies}

-To incorporate LVLM to promote ReID, we introduce two key components, \textit{i.e.}, Pedestrian Semantic Token Generation (PSTG) and Semantic-Guided Interaction (SGI).
-We validate their importance and necessity in Tab.~\ref{tab:ablation_module}.
-We also discuss the camera semantic supplementation design in Tab.~\ref{tab:ablation_css} and our semantic-guided interaction design in Tab.~\ref{tab:ablation_sgi}.
-To demonstrate the effectiveness of our end-to-end training process, we further ablate one variant that eliminates the gradient from LLM in Tab.~\ref{tab:ablation_end}.

-\textbf{Effectiveness of the generated pedestrian semantic token.} (1) Our baseline is based on the visual model of the LVLM, and the visual tokens are averaged to compute loss and feature similarity during training and inference.
+\textbf{Effectiveness of the generated pedestrian semantic token.} (1) Our baseline only uses the visual model of the LVLM, and the visual tokens are averaged to compute loss and feature similarity during training and inference.
 The baseline only uses the visual model, overlooking the role of LVLM in visual semantic understanding and achieving inferior performance.
-(2) In the variant ``Ours w/o PSTG", we replace the LVLM-generated semantic token with a learnable token, similar to the design of the \texttt{[class]} token~\cite{dosovitskiy2020image}, to integrate visual information.
+(2) In the variant ``Ours w/o PSTG'', we replace the LVLM-generated semantic token with a learnable token, similar to the design of the \texttt{[class]} token~\cite{dosovitskiy2020image}, to integrate visual information.
 As shown in Tab.~\ref{tab:ablation_module}, this substitution leads to a substantial performance drop since the randomly initialized learnable token lacks rich semantic cues.
 This result underscores the importance of our PSTG mechanism, which contributes to a more comprehensive understanding of pedestrian images.

-\textbf{Effectiveness of the SGI module.} In the ``Ours \textit{w/o} SGI" variant, we remove the SGI module and rely solely on the LVLM-generated semantic token for ReID.
-As shown in Tab.~\ref{tab:ablation_module}, this configuration still achieves reasonably good performance, suggesting that our PSTG mechanism effectively captures essential pedestrian semantic information.
+\textbf{Effectiveness of the SGI module.} In the ``Ours \textit{w/o} SGI'' variant, we remove the SGI module and rely solely on the LVLM-generated semantic token for ReID.
+As shown in Tab.~\ref{tab:ablation_module}, this configuration achieves reasonably good performance, suggesting that our PSTG effectively captures essential pedestrian semantic information.
 However, the variant struggles to outperform the baseline, emphasizing the importance of the SGI module in leveraging the generated semantic token.
-The SGI module not only refines the visual tokens by allowing them to interact with the semantic token but also reinforces its identity-specific information, resulting in a more comprehensive representation.
-The performance improvement of introducing SGI highlights its role in obtaining a more robust and discriminative pedestrian representation for person ReID.
+It represents a novel paradigm of enhancing identity representations with the LVLM-generated semantic token.